uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 Here's three more functions to try your hand at.

 1. Write a method that takes one number as input and returns the absolute value.
+Do not use `abs` or `fabs`.

 2. Write a method `rand_divis_3` that takes no parameters, generates and prints a random number, and finally returns `True` if the randomly